SimonSubokLee/ston-docs-son/admin/adv_topics.rst

 ﻿.. _adv_topics:

-Chapter 17.
+Chapter 18.
 Optimization and More
-******************

-This chapter explains a few more about advanced topics.
-Optimization is an important vale for high performance and vice versa for enterprise environment.

-Memory is the most important resource for configuration.
-The best service quality requires a clear understanding of memory indexing (seeking the requested content).
-The following table is the recommended memory size for content caching.
+*********************************

+This chapter will discuss optimization and other miscellaneous advanced topics.
+Optimization is a method used to obtain high performance, which is biggest merit that we are pursuing.
+In an enterprise environment, if hardware is high-performance, it can also mean that it uses as much resources as possible.

+Among those resources is memory, the resource that is most important to all plans and policies.
+Memory indexing (finding requested URLs quickly) is especially important to understand, because indexing is what determines the quality of the service.
+The following table, displaying the default values based on the physical memory size, will be referred back to by the rest of the section.

 ============= ============== =============== ============= ========
 Physical RAM  System Free    Contents        Caching Count Sockets